 Studies reveal that sage is a remarkable plant with rich array of nutrients and phytochemical compounds.
 You can check out this table below which reveals nutrients every 100 grams of sage carries, according to USDA sources.

 Sage also contains copper, Vitamins A, B6, C, E and K. 1 teaspoon (7 grams) of sage powder is able to supply the reference daily intake (RDI) of 10% of Vitamin K, 1.1% each of Iron and Vitamin B6.

 Yes, sage can be a choice condiment in your kitchen.
-You can use it to flavour food, drink, an add on to the aroma and taste.
+You can use it to flavor food, drinks, and as an add-on to the aroma and taste.
 You could imagine roast poultry stuffing, pineapple salad, butter and oil, beans and nuts - and some sage.
 You must be wondering, what does sage taste like?
 Its aroma and taste is intense, peppery and earthy, you only need to use small quantities of it in foods.

-Research has confirmed that drinking twice daily 300 ml cup of sage tea is safe and beneficial.
-The drink improves lipid profile, increases antioxidant defences and lymphocyte Hsp70 protein expression.
+Research has confirmed that drinking 300 ml cup of sage tea twice daily is safe and beneficial.
+The drink improves lipid profile, increases antioxidant defenses and lymphocyte Hsp70 protein expression.
 It also lowers LDL or bad cholesterol and increases HDL or good cholesterol.
 (Source)

-After you've read the 9 health benefits of sage plant and how it can be apart of your culinary delight.
-It only makes sense to include sage in your food or drink.
+Are you not impressed with the many sage uses and benefits?
+There are more.
+After you've read the 9 health benefits of sage plant and how it can be a culinary delight, it only makes sense to include sage in your food or drink.
 Do keep in mind its intense aroma, so you don't have to use a lot.
-Here a few ways: